-Abstract As the knowledge base and importance of mitochondrial physiology to human health expands, the necessity for harmonizing the terminology concerning mitochondrial respiratory states and rates has become increasingly apparent.
-The chemiosmotic theory establishes the mechanism of energy transformation and coupling in oxidative phosphorylation.
-The unifying concept of the protonmotive force provides the framework for developing a consistent theoretical foundation of mitochondrial physiology and bioenergetics.
-We follow guidelines of the International Union of Pure and Applied Chemistry (IUPAC) on terminology in physical chemistry, extended by considerations of open systems and thermodynamics of irreversible processes.
-The concept-driven constructive terminology incorporates the meaning of each quantity and aligns concepts and symbols with the nomenclature of classical bioenergetics.
-We endeavour to provide a balanced view of mitochondrial respiratory control and a critical discussion on reporting data of mitochondrial respiration in terms of metabolic flows and fluxes.
-Uniform standards for evaluation of respiratory states and rates will ultimately contribute to reproducibility between laboratories and thus support the development of databases of mitochondrial respiratory function in species, tissues, and cells.
-Clarity of concept and consistency of nomenclature facilitate effective transdisciplinary communication, education, and ultimately further discovery.
+132 Abstract As the knowledge base and importance of mitochondrial physiology to human health expands, 133 the necessity for harmonizing the terminology concerning mitochondrial respiratory states and rates has become increasingly apparent.
+The chemiosmotic theory establishes the mechanism of energy 134 135 transformation and coupling in oxidative phosphorylation.
+The unifying concept of the protonmotive 136 force provides the framework for developing a consistent theoretical foundation of mitochondrial physiology and bioenergetics.
+We follow IUPAC guidelines on terminology in physical chemistry, 137 extended by considerations on open systems and thermodynamics of irreversible processes.
+The 138 139 concept-driven constructive terminology incorporates the meaning of each quantity and aligns concepts 140 and symbols to the nomenclature of classical bioenergetics.
+We endeavour to provide a balanced view 141 on mitochondrial respiratory control and a critical discussion on reporting data of mitochondrial 142 respiration in terms of metabolic flows and fluxes.
+Uniform standards for evaluation of respiratory states 143 and rates will ultimately contribute to reproducibility between laboratories and thus support the 144 development of databases of mitochondrial respiratory function in species, tissues, and cells.
+Clarity of 145 concept and consistency of nomenclature facilitate effective transdisciplinary communication, 146 education, and ultimately further discovery.

-Keywords: Mitochondrial respiratory control, coupling control, mitochondrial preparations, protonmotive force, uncoupling, oxidative phosphorylation: OXPHOS, efficiency, electron transfer: ET, electron transfer system: ETS, proton leak, ion leak and slip compensatory state: LEAK, residual oxygen consumption: ROX, State 2, State 3, State 4, normalization, flow, flux, oxygen: O2
+Keywords: Mitochondrial respiratory control, coupling control, mitochondrial preparations, protonmotive force, uncoupling, oxidative phosphorylation, OXPHOS, efficiency, electron transfer, ET; electron transfer system, ETS; proton leak, LEAK, residual oxygen consumption, ROX, State 2, State 3, State 4, normalization, flow, flux, O2

-Executive summary
+153 Executive summary

-In view of the broad implications for health care, mitochondrial researchers face an increasing responsibility to disseminate their fundamental knowledge and novel discoveries to a wide range of stakeholders and scientists beyond the group of specialists.
-This requires implementation of a commonly accepted terminology within the discipline and standardization in the translational context.
-Authors, reviewers, journal editors, and lecturers are challenged to collaborate with the aim to harmonize the nomenclature in the growing field of mitochondrial physiology and bioenergetics, from evolutionary biology and comparative physiology to mitochondrial medicine.
-In the present communication we focus on the following concepts in mitochondrial physiology:
+155 In view of the broad implications for health care, mitochondrial researchers face an increasing 156 responsibility to disseminate their fundamental knowledge and novel discoveries to a wide range of 157 stakeholders and scientists beyond the group of specialists.
+This requires implementation of a commonly 158 accepted terminology within the discipline and standardization in the translational context.
+Authors, 159 reviewers, journal editors, and lecturers are challenged to collaborate with the aim to harmonize the 160 nomenclature in the growing field of mitochondrial physiology and bioenergetics, from evolutionary biology and comparative physiology to mitochondrial medicine.
+In the present communication we focus 161 162 on the following concepts in mitochondrial physiology: